You can't always get what you want: towards user-controlled privacy on Android: Analytics Libraries In The Wild

 \item a set of SD related to the events generated by the interaction with the AUT that allow developers to infer the user behavior.
 Those attributes include \textit{name}, \textit{type}, \textit{duration}, \textit{events}, \textit{event\_type}, and \textit{event}. \end{itemize}

+Table \ref{tab:percentage_data_privacy_relevant_on_each_requests} points out the percentage of how often a request sends a data classified as privacy relevant (see Table \ref{tab:keyowrds_analytics_request}) to the most used analytics hosts.
+It is worth pointing out that each request contains at least one EI, as well as that all requests expose - without any form of anonymization - at least one QID.

 Overall, the privacy analysis on the information extracted by analytics libraries allowed us to empirically demonstrate their relevance for the user's privacy.
+Also, it is worth noticing that the experimental results provide no evidence that analytics services apply any anonymization or application-level encryption on the collected data.
 As a consequence, there is the need for a viable and scalable anonymization strategy that grants a fine-grained user control over personal data, thereby ensuring compatibility with the existing mobile analytics solutions.